Back to all articles

 “What do I want people to do?
 Which actions should they take?”

-Being a SaaS company ourselves, this something we learned along the way.
+Being a SaaS company ourselves, this is something we learned along the way.
 When we started modifying our dashboards to be more action-driven, we noticed a much higher engagement of our employees to act directly on the numbers they saw in the dashboards.

 How to make your dashboards actionable?